-Nine local governments areas (LGAs) have land in the Wet Tropics World Heritage Area.
+Eleven local governments areas (LGAs) have land in the Wet Tropics World Heritage Area.
 You can see local government areas on this map page.

 The following table lists the percentage areas for ten categories of base tenure within the World Heritage Area (last updated in December 2013).
 Leasehold shown in table below is that of base tenure only.
 Please note that strata tenure (often leases) sits predominantly over National Park and Timber Reserve and comprise 3.5% of the Area.
 You can see various tenure maps on this map page.

 |Leasehold Base Parcel||1.5|

 |Roads, esplanades and rivers||1.17|

 There are currently over 30 national parks with all or some of their lands within the World Heritage Area.
 The first national parks in the region were Bellenden Ker in 1913 (now part of Wooroonooran NP), Hinchinbrook Island in 1932 and Lake Barrine and Lake Eacham in 1934 (now Crater Lakes NP).
 Since the time of listing in 1988, National Park tenure within the Area has been increased from 14% to about 85% in December 2013.

 Tourism and recreation in the Wet Tropics play an important role in community use and enjoyment and helps educate locals and visitors about the Area's Outstanding Universal Value.
 Tourism and recreation also contribute substantially to the region's economy.